Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 If consumers perceive a retailer has been neglectful, resulting in a negative event, the consumer will hold the retailer ultimately responsible, as the video below illustrates.

-In the process of mapping the supply chain, the retailer is aiming, not only to identify who all their suppliers are and what they do, but also to cover all their legislative obligations, and risk assessments to meet their own ESG commitments.
+In the process of mapping the supply chain, the retailer aims not only to identify all suppliers and their roles but also to address legislative obligations, conduct risk assessments, and fulfill their ESG commitments.

-6 Key steps to the supply chain mapping process
+6 Steps to the supply chain mapping process

-It’s clear to see that supply chain mapping can aid businesses in several ways, but what should the supply chain mapping process look like?
+It’s clear that supply chain mapping empowers businesses in several ways, but what should the supply chain mapping process look like?

-Step 1 - IDENTITY and onboard known suppliers
+Step 1 - Identify and onboard known suppliers

-The suppliers that you or your agents deal with directly are your tier-1 suppliers.
-They are (usually) used to being asked for information, are supportive and can assist you in filling in the gaps.
+Your tier-1 suppliers are those you or your agents work with directly.
+They are (usually) used to being asked for information, are supportive and able to help address any gaps in your data.

-Through Segura, you can send them an invitation to register on the platform, they will be prompted to fill in information confirming who they are, where they are and what they do.
-Where you have already manually captured this information, Segura imports this data and asks the supplier to confirm the data that you have, completing anything that you don’t.
+Through Segura, you can invite suppliers to register on the platform, prompting them to fill in key information confirming their identity, their location and what they do.
+Where you have already manually captured this information, Segura can import it and ask suppliers to verify what’s there as well as supply any missing details.
 This radically speeds up the process of capturing the right data.

-Step 2 - Onboard and start to map your lower-tier suppliers
+Step 2 - Onboard and start to map your upstream suppliers

-Once your tier-1 suppliers have completed their registration and all the information required is captured, you will have a wealth of additional data and they can start to accept your purchase orders through Segura.
+Once your tier-1 suppliers have completed their registration and provided all the necessary information, you can gain valuable additional data, and enable them to seamlessly accept your purchase orders through Segura, so you will always know your active tier-1 suppliers.

-But, this is just the start.
-Your tier-1 suppliers will also be asked to declare who their suppliers and subcontractors are for the components and services used to make up your products.
+However, this is just the beginning.
+Your tier-1 suppliers will also be asked to disclose their own suppliers and subcontractors who provide the components and services used in your products.

 We reviewed a few other systems similar to Segura but none really met our criteria.
 Segura's platform had the missing link we needed, which was the fact it linked to the purchase order.
 Segura provided us with a real-time chain of custody by order, down to tier 4 and beyond.
 It was simple for both River and our suppliers to use, and it quickly gave us the reporting we needed to meet our pledge of transparency.
 Unlike other companies, Segura understood our needs and were very easy to work with.
 We quickly realised that Segura and their platform was the one for us.